MoBRUEC/MoBRUEC/README.md

 I am Mohammed Brueckner.
 You can find out what interests me by checking out my **[LinkedIn articles](https://www.linkedin.com/today/author/mbrueckner)**.

-In short, I am a technology enthusiast who is putting his feet into business topics as well as hardcore tech challenges.
+In short, I am a technology enthusiast who is putting his feet into business topics as well as tech challenges in the machine room.
 I like working with people - that's why I put quite some effort into studying Change Management and am open for coaching.

 Some tech or IT strategy related articles are available via [dev.to](https://dev.to/mrbrue) and my old [Wordpress blog](https://ideasopensourced.wordpress.com).
 Sometimes on [Medium](https://medium.com/@mohammedbrueckner).
 I mainly write on LinkedIn, however.